In the guide

 - bleeding (of pinpoint size) in the membranes of the mouth and eyes

-- slower onset of death than the lung form, occurring four to eight days after the fever has started
+- death comes later than in the lung form, occurring four to eight days after the fever has started

 - lower death rate than the lung form

 The mixed form is characterised by signs of both the lung and heart forms of the disease.